 During graduate school, I was part of a research lab that examined empathic guilt in Asian Americans, other cultures, and populations.
 My dissertation explored the role of empathic guilt in conflicts between Chinese Americans and their immigrant parents.
 Some of my most memorable clinical experiences include working with families in Chinatown to give back to the community I spent summers in as a child.

-I offer a therapeutic space to help you reflect, process, and navigate common difficulties experienced by children of immigrants.
+I offer a therapeutic space to help you reflect, process, and navigate common difficulties experienced by people raised by immigrants.

 The experience of those with ADHD often doesn’t just encompass problems with attention, concentration, and/or hyperactivity and restlessness.
 Common struggles include feelings of anxiety, depression, questioning one’s abilities, a long history of low self-esteem, difficulties in relationships and/or work and feeling as if one is not achieving to their full potential.